I may receive commissions from purchases made through links in this article. Full Disclosure

 Coconut oil is used to help hold the bath bombs together as well as add a bonus moisturizing ingredient.
 It’s perfect for helping hydrate your skin.

-I actually though citric acid served no purpose other than to create that fun fizzing that bath bombs are known for however, it turns out that citric acid can help removed dead skin cells.
+I actually thought citric acid served no purpose other than to create that fun fizzing that bath bombs are known for however, it turns out that citric acid can help removed dead skin cells.
 It’s also been said to help acne but odds are it won’t help you much in that area since it’s being used in a bath.

 Beet Root Powder